AlmazErmilov/Narvik-Rent-A-Car/README.md

 <br>

 * **AI Agent (Future Implementation):**
-* As an AI agent, I want to automatically process customer requests for car bookings, so I can reduce Vitaliy's workload and improve response times.
+* As an AI agent, I want to automatically process customer requests for car bookings, so I can reduce Vitalijus's workload and improve response times.
 * As an AI agent, I want to generate rental agreements based on customer selections and vehicle availability, so I can streamline the booking process.
-* As an AI agent, I want to assist customers with frequently asked questions, so I can provide basic information and support without Vitaliy's intervention.
+* As an AI agent, I want to assist customers with frequently asked questions, so I can provide basic information and support without Vitalijus's intervention.

 **Key Insights and Requirements:**